hosford42/vert/README.md

 ## TODO:

-* Add a vert.stores.dbm module and implement a persistent graph store on top of the built-in dbm module.
-Use this as the default when a path string is passed to the Graph constructor.
-* Add graph stores for neo4j, tinkerpop, networkx, and other back ends.
+* Add separately installable graph stores for neo4j, tinkerpop, networkx, and other back ends.
 * Add algorithms such as path finding and pattern matching.
-These should be implemented by the graph store, rather than at the interface level.
+Whenever possible, these should be implemented by the graph store, rather than at the interface level.
+By having the interface classes inspect the graph store for the method before calling it, it should be possible to fall back on a slower default client-side implementation when the store does not provide one.
 * Add transactions and make the code thread-safe.
+* Add support for reading & writing common graph file formats.